 Meat and Poultry

-What’s happened is that as we’ve evolved, the proportions of vegetables, fruit and the meat we consume have changed.
+What’s happened is that as we’ve evolved, the proportions of vegetables, fruit, and the meat we consume have changed.
 Since we no longer need to hunt for meat, it’s easier to obtain.
 Americans have become “meat and potato heads.”
 In contrast, people in Mediterranean regions typically use small amounts of meat or seafood in their meals.
-A dish of spaghetti with giant meatballs is rare in Italy and is purely an American adaptation.
+A dish of spaghetti with giant meatballs is a rarity in Italy and is purely an American adaptation.

 Years ago, I was traveling cross-country on Route 66 and we stopped at a restaurant in Amarillo, Texas.
 The restaurant was offering a 32oz steak because everything in Texas is big.
-Anyone who finishes off a steak like that is a perfect candidate for a heart attack.
-The recommended protein allotment for a woman or a man should be the size of that person’s palm. (about 3 – 5 oz.)
+Anyone who finishes off a steak like that is priming themselves for heart disease.
+The recommended protein allotment for a woman or a man should be the size of that person’s palm.
+(About 3 – 5 oz.)

 There’s nothing as American as a juicy burger

-A burger itself isn’t bad if it comes from a grass-fed cow and doesn’t contain hormones or antibiotics, It’s also what you put on a burger that determines its health value.
-As American’s, we add a white-flour bun that has zero nutrients and turns into sugar in our body.
+A burger itself isn’t bad if it comes from a grass-fed cow and doesn’t contain hormones or antibiotics.
+It’s also what you put on a burger that can sabotage its health value.
+As Americans, we add a white-flour bun that has zero nutrients and turns into sugar in our bodies.
 Then, we slather it with Miracle Whip, Ketchup, processed cheese, or Thousand Island dressing.

 Suddenly your lean little burger becomes a super-sized meal of over 1,000 calories.
-Other lean meat alternatives that make delicious hamburgers include ground bison, venison, turkey, or salmon.
-I had an insanely yummy veggie burger that was made out of portobello mushroom.
+Other lean meat alternatives that make delicious hamburgers include ground bison, elk, venison, turkey, or salmon.
+Or order a veggie burger.
+I had an insanely yummy veggie burger at a restaurant that was made from portobello mushroom and you could barely tell it was all plant-based.

-Also, be wary of processed hot dogs, sausages, and deli meats.
-Make sure the meat is aged without chemicals. (like they are in Italy) In and Out Burger (a fast-food chain that’s mainly in California) serves fresh beef and you can order it “protein style” without the bun and wrapped in lettuce.
+Stay far away from processed hot dogs, sausages, and deli meats.
+Make sure the meat is aged without chemicals.
+(Like they are in Italy) In and Out Burger (a fast-food chain that’s mainly in California) serves fresh beef and you can order it “protein style” without the bun and wrapped in lettuce.

 Dark Chocolate